flashsherlock/fMRIdata/7T/odor/readme.md

 Use `@SSwarper` to preprocessing anatomical image, then align it to EPI and do recon (keep 0.7mm) to show data on surface (SUMA).
 It may improve accuracy (avoid transformation) after align to EPI.

+## proc_anatomy_alignUACepi_e2a.tcsh
+Use anatQQ (skull-stripped and normalized image) to do recon-all and generate masks.

 ## proc_fmri2xsmooth.tcsh
 Use `afni_proc.py` to do preprocessing and deconvolve for all runs (one beta one conditon, adding valence and intensity rating as regressors).
 Set to 2.2mm smooth.
 Add odor_va regressor.